Top 5 Things You Should Pack When Traveling With Your Dog

 This is a fantastic idea.
 I can’t tell you how many times we have been on a trip, and in the middle of it, we can’t find one of the leads.
 Again, to be extra safe, write your phone number on the Dog Leash.

 3) Dog First Aid Supplies

-A solid, comprehensive dog first aid kit is a must have for folks that travel with their dog.
+A solid, comprehensive Dog First Aid Kit is a must have for folks that travel with their dog.
 Make sure your first aid kit has bandages, antiseptic and gauze for treating cuts.
-A cold pack is also a key factor.
 The more items your kit has, the better.
-Include some Dog Clean Up Supplies such as waste bags for cleaning up after your pet.
+Include some waste bags for cleaning up after your pet.